ibrisha/alx-zero_day/0x03-git/README.md

-this is more about git .you should commit every changes
+this is more about git .you should commit every changes if you are happy with it